 Northwestern Mutual Client Types and Minimum Account Sizes

-The Milwaukee-based company manges assets for non-high-net-worth and high-net-worth individuals, as well as banks and thrift institutions, pooled investment vehicles, charitable organizations and insurance companies.
+The Milwaukee-based company manges assets for non-high-net-worth and high-net-worth individuals, as well as banks and thrift institutions, trusts, estates, pooled investment vehicles, charitable organizations and insurance companies.

 Services Offered by Northwestern Mutual

 Northwestern Mutual as a whole offers investing, financial planning and insurance services and products:

 - Financial planning